Forms P11D: Reporting Benefits in Kind to HMRC

 For cars without an approved emissions figure or registered before 1 January 1998, the benefit is calculated as a percentage of list price, graduated by the engine capacity.

-The list price for this purpose is the original manufacturer’s list price, not the ‘forecourt’ price, or the amount paid for a second hand car.
-There is no longer a cap of £80,000 on the list price.
+The list price for this purpose is the original manufacturer’s list price, not the ‘forecourt’ price, or the amount paid for a second-hand car.

 Employees who have a company car and who are provided with free fuel for private use have an additional benefit.
 This is also linked directly to the CO2 emissions of the company car and the same percentage figure is used for both purposes.